Skating and Romance

 Not until the 1930s and '40s, which saw a golden age of skating revues – professional floor shows performed on small "tank" rinks in Midtown nightclubs and hotels – would skating in the city seem as romantic or alluring again.

-View these images and more at New York on Ice: Skating in the City, on view through April 15.
+These and more images were part of the exhibition New York on Ice: Skating in the City, on view December 20, 2017, through April 15, 2018.